sysgears/apollo-universal-starter-kit/README.md

 #### Running in a simulator

 ##### Android

+Download and install [Android Studio] and configure virtual phone via `Tools -> Android -> AVD Manager`.
+Choose Lollipop x86_64 API for your Phone, it is the lowest x86_64 API (because it is x86_64 emulator will work really fast).
+Make sure that you add `~/Android/Sdk/platform-tools` folder that has `adb` added into `PATH` environment variable, so that Expo inside this kit used `adb` instance from `Android SDK`.

+Then launch your virtual phone and launch starter kit after that via `yarn watch`.
+After starting, Expo app should start on it's own.

-You can use [Genymotion].
+You can also use [Genymotion].
 After downloading and installing you might need to install VirtualBox unless you already have it.
 Create a new emulator and start it.
 After starting the server Expo app should start on it's own.
 To bring up the developer menu press ⌘+M.